shuding/next-cms/README.md

 ### Automatically Generated `getStaticProps`

-Just like other components, you can use `<CMS/>` components anywhere and combine them.
+You can use `<CMS/>` anywhere deep down the component tree, or combine them.

-Also, you don't need to write your data fetching code inside `getStaticProps`, or pass `props` down the component tree.
+The benefit is that you don't need to write your data fetching code inside `getStaticProps` (and pass the data via `props` to the child components).
-With `<CMS/>`, the data needed will be **analyzed and fetched** automatically.
+With `<CMS/>`, the data needed will be **analyzed and fetched** automatically, and in parallel.

 Here's an example: